kate2797/quizzical-react/README.md

 # Quizzical

-MVP of a quiz app called Quizzical - I am actively working on it.
-Check it live here ✨
+MVP of a quiz app called Quizzical that I am actively working on.
+Check it live [here](https://kate2797.github.io/quizzical-react/) ✨